 Employee performance evaluations will include factors such as the quality and quantity of the work performed, the employee’s knowledge of the job, initiative, work attitude and attitude toward others.
 The performance evaluation is designed to help the employee become aware of the progress made and of the areas in which improvement is needed.

+Because pay increases are based on merit, the performance evaluation is an important element in the merit review.
+In addition to the formal annual review, informal counseling sessions may be conducted from time to time.

 .